pypyjs/pypyjs/README.rst

 Because why not.

-This is a very-much-in-flux collection of supporting scripts and infrastructure for my experimental emscripten/asmjs backend for PyPy, as described here:
+This is a very-much-in-flux collection of supporting scripts and infrastructure for an experimental emscripten/asmjs backend for PyPy, as described here:

     https://www.rfk.id.au/blog/entry/pypy-js-first-steps/